Unlimited activities in Tasmania’s beautiful Burnie

 To see more animals in the wild, visit Fern Glade Reserve just a short distance from the city centre.
 Here, you can walk along the banks of Emu River, where usually elusive platypus are known to regularly surface during the day.
 Venture along the bushwalk to a lookout, where you’ll find yourself surrounded by more than a dozen species of stunning native orchids.

 An easy 20 minute drive from Burnie, you will find the popular Guide Falls.
 Climbing the steep stairway beside this gushing waterfall will take you to the top for a birds-eye view of the water and surrounding greenery.
-Plus, you can bring a picnic to enjoy in the designated area, or even spark up the on-site barbeque.
+Plus, you can bring a picnic to enjoy in the designated area, or even spark up the on-site barbecue.

 Emu Valley Rhododendron Garden © Tourism Australia